seru71/zao-bia-pipeline/README.md

-# Bacterial Isolate Assembly (BIA) Pipeline for fully automated use.
+# Bacterial Isolate Assembly (BIA) Pipeline for fully automated setup

 For testing and manual use please have a look at https://github.com/seru71/bia_pipeline